simonw/datasette-write/README.md

 The `datasette-write` permission governs access.
 You can use permission plugins such as [datasette-permissions-sql](https://github.com/simonw/datasette-permissions-sql) to grant additional access to the write interface.

+Pass `?sql=...` in the query string to pre-populate the SQL editor with a query.
+Pass `?database=...` to specify a database to run the query against.

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: